Oskar1818/LNU-IOT/README.md

 the complete steps can be fond here: https://hackmd.io/@lnu-iot/rkiTJj8O9

 ### Putting everything together

-How is all the electronics connected?
-Describe all the wiring, good if you can show a circuit diagram.
-Be specific on how to connect everything, and what to think of in terms of resistors, current and voltage.
-Is this only for a development setup or could it be used in production?

 In the images bellow you can see exactly how everything is connected.
 I created a circuit diagram in Wokwi, unfortunatly it only had the DHT22 sensor, so i had to use it instead in the diagram.
 If we ignore the It's right most pin, the connection is identical to the DHT11.

 Looking at the pin schematic of the Pico, we can see that the **red** jumper wire is connected to ground on the picos 38:th pin, which is then connected to the DHT11's right most pin.